Sohil Vaidya: The Timekeeper

 The Timekeeper is about a man desperately seeks to preserve his lifelong passion for creating analog clocks in an era of digital totality.
 It had its world premiere at 37th Flickers' Rhode Island International Film Festival and later it was screened at Dharamshala International Film Festival, Oxford Film Festival and Indie Meme Film Festival.

 Geeta

 Geeta is a film about modern day slavery.
 Nimisha Menon of Indie short magazine describes it saying "Sohil Vaidya weaves an emotional drama on the illegal trafficking that brings 15,000 people to the American shores as forced labourers, all through the eyes of Geeta.
 Geeta is a testament to the collective injustice that exists in the society and how even the educated, well-informed individuals of the so-called modern and developed world remain entrapped in it, much like Geeta herself…".
-Geeta had its world premiere at LA Shorts and was screened at Long Beach Independent Film Festival, Seattle Social Justice Film Festival, New Generation Indian Independent Film Festival, Frankfurt, DTLA Film Festival, and nominated at NewFilmmkers Los Angeles Film Festival as best short film.
+Geeta had its world premiere at LA Shorts and was screened at Long Beach Independent Film Festival, Seattle Social Justice Film Festival, New Generation Indian Independent Film Festival, Frankfurt, DTLA Film Festival, and nominated at NewFilmmakers Los Angeles Film Festival as best short film.
 It was included in the list of 10 shorts chronicling pan Asian experiences by Kajal Mag.